-The parotid glands, positioned just in front of each ear, are the largest salivary glands.
+The parotid glands are the largest salivary glands, positioned just in front of each ear.
 A tumor is most likely to develop here.
-While most tumors that develop here are benign, this is also the starting place for most malignant salivary gland tumors.
+While most tumors that grow here are benign, this is also the starting place for most malignant salivary gland tumors.

 The sublingual glands sit under the tongue and are the smallest of the major salivary glands.
 It is rare for a tumor to start in these glands.

 The submandibular glands are just below the jaw.
-Around 10–20% of tumors begin here, and roughly 50% are malignant.
+According to the

-There also hundreds of microscopic minor salivary glands all around the mouth.
+There are also hundreds of microscopic minor salivary glands all around the mouth.
 Locations include:

 - the sinuses